 Are you a tennis fan?
-Do you want to witness history in the making for the first time ever?
-Well then, tune in from January 3rd, 2020 till January 12th, 2020 and watch the world’s best players compete in the first ATP Cup.
-The tournament will take place in Brisbane, Perth, and Sydney, and it’ll include 60 players from 24 countries.
-Got you all hyped up, huh?
-Alright then.
-Here’s how you can watch the 2020 ATP Cup live anywhere.
+Do you want to witness history in the making for the third time?
+Well then, tune in from January 1st, 2022 till January 9th, 2022, and watch the world’s best players compete in the first ATP Cup.
+There are several channels broadcasting the tournament.
+However, due to geo-restrictions, they cannot be accessed from outside their respective countries.

 As mentioned at the beginning of the guide, the channels broadcasting the tournament are only available in select regions.
 You see, these services apply what we call geo-blocks to protect their distribution rights.